Chic African Culture Africa Factbook

 Foreign-born athletes play an important role in professional sports in America.

-Below are 10 famous foreign-born sport players:
+Below are 10 famous foreign-born sports players beloved in the USA:

-1. NBA player Tony Parkerwas born in Belgium and raised in France.
+1. NBA player Tony Parker was born in Belgium and raised in France.

-2. Manny Pacquiao a boxing legend was born in the Philippines.
+2. Manny Pacquiao a boxing legend, was born in the Philippines.

 3. Professional golfer Greg Norman was born in Australia.